ivirtex/lan_scanner/README.md

 Note: This library is intended to be used on **[Class C](https://en.wikipedia.org/wiki/Classful_network#Classful_addressing_definition)** networks.

-This project is a rework of already existing [ping_discover_network](https://pub.dev/packages/ping_discover_network), however it is no longer maintained.
+This project is a rework of already existing [ping_discover_network](https://pub.dev/packages/ping_discover_network), which is no longer maintained.

 [pub.dev page](https://pub.dev/packages/lan_scanner) | [API reference](https://pub.dev/documentation/lan_scanner/latest/)